miou-gh/tson/README.md

 [![License: MIT](https://img.shields.io/badge/license-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 # Description
-TSON is a human-readable data interchange format with a syntax very similar to JSON.
-The key difference between them is that TSON preserves type information in an elegant fashion.
-The type literals are the same as you would find them in C# and are parsed as such.
+TSON is a human-readable data interchange format with a syntax similar to JSON.
+TSON preserves type information for every value.

 TSON supports POCO serialization/deserialization.
 You can configure them using the `TsonProperty` and `TsonIgnore` attributes.
-A configuration object can also be passed in to the serialization and deserialization methods to, for example, include private members.
+A configuration object can also be passed in to the serialization and deserialization methods.
+Common usage example: To include private members during serialization.

 # Example
 ```js